OpenTOSCA/opentosca-vintner/docs/docs/normative/index.md

 #### service.application

 The abstract &#34;service.application&#34; node type defines a generic software application, which provides a service.
+It is not normative how this component is implemented.
+This could be implemented by a Kubernetes Deployment Resource along with a Kubernetes Service Resource on Kubernetes or by a Systemd Service Unit on a virtual machine.

 ```yaml linenums="1"
 service.application: